mkkellogg/GTE/README.md

 	- Glut: freeglut3-dev
 	- Glew: libglew-dev

+	Note: On certain Linux distros you might encounter linkage errors if you have intalled proprietary graphics drivers that come with their own OpenGL shared library.
+In this case you may need to modify the location in which the linker searches for the OpenGL shared library during the build process.
+In the included Linux makefile, a variable called OPENGL_LIB is defined to point to such a location.

 	2.3 OSX Notes

 	On OSX it is fairly straight forward to install the pre-requisite libraries mentioned above.
 They are all available through the Brew package management utility, and the version of Assimp available through Brew seems to support FBX models.
 The one caveat is that Brew package names vary slightly from the official names mentioned above.
 The actual names of the packages you need to install are as follows: